I had a problem with starlings trying to claim my backyard. Here is my experience with getting rid of them.

 Birds get annoyed by shiny objects or reflective materials.
 You could buy one of those metallic spinning propellers from your local hardware shop or the most cost-effective way is to cut out strips of aluminum foil and hang them on nearby shrubs or trees.

 For me, the wind chime using reflective materials is like a two-in-one deterrent for both sound and light.

 There are bird repellent sprays and gels that you can apply on your patio furniture where the birds roost.
 This will make the furniture undesirable since birds don't like foreign sticky stuff on their feet.
-Some of there sprays and gels have citrus fragrance.
+Some of the sprays and gels have citrus fragrances.
 Birds hate citrus so it can keep them away.

 Remove Bird Attractions From Your Home